nodegui/qode/README.md

-# qode
+# Qode

-qode is a fork of Node.js that replaces its event loop with Qt's event loop, it is designed to be used together with `@nodegui/nodegui` the NodeGUI library
+Qode is essentially a lightly modified fork of Node.js that merges Node's event loop with Qt's event loop, it is designed to be used together with `@nodegui/nodegui` the NodeGUI library

 ## Changes to Node.js